ayaka14732/persianpod101-scraper/README.md

 ## :lock: License

-All of the content presented in the websites belongs to the original creators (Innovative Language) and I have nothing to do with it.
+All of the content presented on the websites belongs to the original creators (Innovative Language) and I have nothing to do with it.

 The license below refers only to the script and not to the downloaded content.